kennetpostigo/react-reach/README.md

 [![downloads](https://img.shields.io/npm/dm/react-reach.svg?style=flat-square)](http://npm-stat.com/charts.html?package=react-reach&from=2015-08-01)
 [![MIT License](https://img.shields.io/npm/l/react-reach.svg?style=flat-square)](http://opensource.org/licenses/MIT)

-It helps you write applications that use tools you are familiar with from the react ecosystem. react-reach is designed to be used along side redux and react.
+react-reach helps you write applications that use tools you are familiar with from the react ecosystem. react-reach is designed to be used along side redux and react.
 React-reach works as the layer that handles communication of data between React and graphQL.
 Reach enables developers to make queries and mutations against GraphQL.